On the Convergence of Monte Carlo UCB for Random-Length Episodic MDPs: Numerical Experiments

 \subsection{Blackjack}

 We first experiment on the classic card game Blackjack (discussed in detail in \citet{Sutton1998}).
-Blackjack is an episodic task.
-For each episode, the player starts with 2 random cards with 2 possible actions each step: Hit or Stick.
-Choosing Hit gives the player another random card; Choosing Stick means the player will not draw more cards.
-The player's goal is to obtain a set of cards whose point sum is as large as possible without going bust (more than 21 points).
-A dealer will draw cards following a fixed, predetermined policy, and will reveal one card to the player at the beginning of the episode.
-The player wins if they have a higher sum than the dealer without going bust, and receive a reward of 1.
-A draw yields a reward of 0 and losing yields -1.

 We compare the performance, policy correctness, and absolute update difference.
 The performance is simply the average return of the learned policy.
-The policy correctness is the total number of states where the learned policy matches the optimal policy computed by the value iteration algorithm \cite{Sutton1998}.
+The policy correctness is the total number of states where the learned policy matches the optimal policy computed by the value iteration algorithm \citep{Sutton1998}.
 The absolute update difference is the absolute differences between the action-value functions before and after an update, which can measure the convergence rate of the action-value function.
+The performance is evaluated over 5 episodes.
+All results are averaged over 5 seeds.

-The second and the third plots in Figure \ref{fig-main-blackjack} show that MC-UCB indeed converges and learns a good policy in Blackjack (Note Blackjack has 220 states in total), and converges faster than MCES in terms of the action-value function, even though MCES has a more ideal exploration scheme (requires that each episode starts with a random state-action pair).
-In this case, the faster convergence rate of MC-UCB might be due to the fact that the initial state distribution of Blackjack has a good coverage of the state space, allowing the MC-UCB agent to also initialize from a large number of states, making the action-value function converges efficiently.
+In Figure \ref{subfig:bj_score}, we see that MC-UCB obtains performance on par with MCES.
+Figure \ref{subfig:bj_policy} and \ref{subfig:bj_q} show that MC-UCB indeed converges and learns a good policy in Blackjack.
+The convergence is faster than MCES in terms of the action-value function, even if MCES has a more ideal exploration scheme.